 2. You're better off without the extra bacteria

-Even before the pandemic, there were certain personal health and hygiene risks when it came to in-store product sampling.
+Even before the pandemic, there were certain personal health and hygiene risks when it came to in-store beauty and cosmetic product sampling.
 In the last few months, the pandemic has only amplified our focus on these risks.
 In fact, beauty testers and samples actually serve as a hotbed for dirt, germs, and all sorts of unwanted bacteria.

 From claims of Herpes infections to the development of potentially life-threatening bacterial and viral diseases, shared product samples have been known to cause a range of illnesses and health-threatening conditions for unexpecting consumers, even just from a single use of the tester.
-Shared make-up testers that harbor hidden bacteria have also been known to cause serious skin infections, cases of sepsis, and even pneumonia.
+Shared make-up testers that harbour hidden bacteria have also been known to cause serious skin infections, cases of sepsis, and even pneumonia.
 Studies show that tester eyeliner products are more than twice as bacteria-laden as the average pet bowl.
 But wait, it gets worse.
-Some swab tests have shown that sample mascaras were found to be ten times as dirty as a kitchen sink and that the average beauty tester has almost 200 times the bacteria as the average toilet seat.
+Some swab tests have shown that sample mascaras were found to be ten times as dirty as a kitchen sink and that the average beauty-tester has almost 200 times the bacteria as the average toilet seat.